nathanborror/swift-mime-generated/README.md

   - Returns the first part with a specific content type
 - `func hasPart(withContentType contentType: String) -> Bool`
   - Returns true if any part has the specified content type
+- `func parts(withContentDispositionName name: String) -> [MIMEPart]`
+  - Returns all parts with a specific content-disposition name
+- `func firstPart(withContentDispositionName name: String) -> MIMEPart?`
+  - Returns the first part with a specific content-disposition name
+- `func part(named name: String) -> MIMEPart?`
+  - Convenience method that returns the first part with a specific content-disposition name
+- `func hasPart(withContentDispositionName name: String) -> Bool`
+  - Returns true if any part has the specified content-disposition name
 - `func headerAttributes(_ headerName: String) -> MIMEHeaderAttributes`
   - Parses attributes from any header value
 - `func encode() -> Data`